WSU-janderson/project6-multiset-design-IanBonif/essay.md

 All the functions are public so the game engine can use them willingly.
 The key and value are private because these should only change through function of the class.

 ## Trade-off Analysis
 The sequence or linked list was another option for the structure of the inventory.
 Sense this was a search based inventory and search for a linked list is **O(n)** the sequence could not out preform the AVL tree.
 Along those line it would also be slower to find items to remove them.
 That is basically what the inventory needs to do it the AVL tree is a better fit.
 The Linked list would be easier to union with code wise, but that would only happen every once and a while in game play.
+Both would be close is size complexity and would have a cap of 200 nodes.

 ### This is a chart of the time complexities of both Sequence and AVL tree and the basic functions needed for inventory